simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

     ```
     python tutorial/step_5/moose_monitoring.py
     ```
     Note that you should not expect to see the MOOSE log being printed to the console anymore, as this is now stored in a file instead.
+However you can of course still see the excerpts from the log which we are uploading to Simvue by viewing the Events tab in the run UI.

     After a few minutes, you will also see that the MOOSE simulation and monitoring script correctly terminate after the first non convergence.